 Advantages of Wire Decking Over Wood and Other Substitutes

 When selecting decking for racks, don’t use wooden boards or other substitutes.
 These alternatives are wasteful, cost more money, take more time to install and increase the risk of pathogens and fire spread.
 Don’t risk the safety of workers and the security of pallet contents by using the incorrect decking material.

 1. Wear Resistant

 Wire mesh decking has a durable, long-lasting construction.
 Compared to wood that can warp and splinter, wire decking does not experience these forms of wear.
 Selecting galvanized decking reduces the chances of forklifts or pallets, causing damage to the decking.

-Since wire decking does not wear as quickly as wooden planks do, it offers a longer-lasting investment in supporting pallets and their loads.
+Since wire decking for pallet racks does not wear as quickly as wooden planks do, it offers a longer-lasting investment in supporting pallets and their loads.
 Paying for decking is an investment in proper warehouse equipment that will last for years, even with heavy usage.

 2. No Cutting

 Whereas wood requires cutting to size and can only fit between step beams, wire decking does not need cutting.
 Each decking fits standardized rack sizes to ensure a proper fit.
 Additionally, wood does not have a means of holding onto the beams as waterfall decking does.
 If not cut correctly, wood has a chance of falling through the racks or not fitting well.

 Why waste time cutting to try to achieve the proper fit when wire decking already comes produced in the perfect size to fit between step beams or over box beams?

 Because wire decking comes in premade sizes, it fits perfectly onto the racks without tools.
 The lips on waterfall decking hold the deck in place and prevent the beams from moving apart.
 Drop-in decking fits perfectly into place, as well, but it needs some additions during installation to improve its security.